Handbook of Research Methods in International Relations

 9781839101007 Edward Elgar Publishing

-Edited by R. Joseph Huddleston, Assistant Professor, School of Diplomacy and International Relations, Seton Hall University, US, Thomas Jamieson, School of History, Philosophy, Political Science and International Relations, Victoria University of Wellington, New Zealand and Patrick James, Dornsife Dean’s Professor of International Relations, Department of Political Science and International Relations, University of Southern California, US
+Edited by R. Joseph Huddleston, Assistant Professor, School of Diplomacy and International Relations, Seton Hall University, US, Thomas Jamieson, School of History, Philosophy, Political Science and International Relations, Victoria University of Wellington, New Zealand and Patrick James, Dana and David Dornsife Dean’s Professor of International Relations, Department of Political Science and International Relations, University of Southern California, US

 Publication Date: 2022 ISBN: 978 1 83910 100 7 Extent: 800 pp